 The Philosophy and Religious Studies Department is one of the biggest providers of A Level Philosophy and RS in the country.
 We are a lively and enthusiastic team, made up of subject specialists who are passionate about the subjects.
-A number of the department are also examiners for A level Philosophy, Religious Studies and Critical Thinking.
-Despite being a large department at the college, we are constantly developing ways to deliver exciting, creative and dynamic lessons whilst supporting and nurturing our students to ensure they achieve their full potential.
+A number of the department are also examiners for A Level Philosophy, Religious Studies and IB Philosophy.
+We are constantly developing ways to deliver exciting, creative and dynamic lessons whilst supporting and nurturing our students to ensure they achieve their full potential.

-This course covers a diverse range of topics, covering questions such as how we form knowledge, the nature of the external world, the conditions under which we should be governed, conceptions of God and arguments for and against his existence, whether animals or machines could count as persons and why we value art (the particular combination of courses you study depends on the class you are in).
+This course covers a diverse range of topics, covering questions such as how we form knowledge, the nature of the external world, conceptions of God and arguments for and against God’s existence, how we should decide what is morally right and wrong, and the nature of the mind and consciousness.
 These are fascinating topics but in order to ‘do Philosophy’ you will be making your own reasoned arguments about everything you study.
 Through the course you will develop reasoning and evaluative skills which are a vital part of the subject.

 The IB Philosophy programme explores the fundamental questions that people have asked since the beginning of time, and confronts new problems arising within contemporary society.
 What exists?
 What is it to be a human being?
 What can we know?
 How do I know what is the right thing to do?
 These questions are explored through an examination of themes and texts.
 Studying Philosophy requires intellectual rigour, an open and critical mind, and a willingness to understand alternative views.
 At the core of Philosophy lies a concern with truth and clarity of understanding achieved through critical and systematic thinking, careful analysis of arguments and close reading of texts.